Selective estrogen receptor modulator: Mechanism of action

 SERMs are known to stimulate estrogenic actions in tissues such as the liver, bone and cardiovascular system but known to block estrogen action where stimulation is not desirable, such as in the breast and the uterus.
 This agonistic or antagonistic activity causes varied structural changes of the receptors, which results in activation or repression of the estrogen target genes.
-SERMs interact with receptors by diffusing into cells and there binding to ERα or ERβ subunits, which results in dimerization and structural changes of the receptors.
+SERMs interact with receptors by diffusing into cells and their binding to ERα or ERβ subunits, which results in dimerization and structural changes of the receptors.
 This makes it easier for the SERMs to interact with estrogen response elements which leads to the activation of estrogen-inducible genes and mediating the estrogen effects.

 SERMs unique feature is their tissue- and cell-selective activity.
 There is growing evidence to support that SERM activity is mainly determined by selective recruitment of corepressors and coactivators to ER target genes in specific types of tissues and cells.
 SERMs can impact coactivator protein stability and can also regulate coactivator activity through post-translational modifications such as phosphorylation.
 Multiple growth signaling pathways, such as HER2, PKC, PI3K and more, are downregulated in response to anti-estrogen treatment.
 Steroid receptor coactivator 3 (SRC-3) is phosphorylated by activated kinases that also enhance its coactivator activity, affect cell growth and ultimately contribute to drug resistance.

 The ratio of ERα and ERβ at a target site may be another way SERM activity is determined.
 High levels of cellular proliferation correlate well with a high ERα:ERβ ratio, but repression of cellular proliferation correlates to ERβ being dominant over ERα.
 The ratio of ERs in neoplastic and normal breast tissue could be important when considering chemoprevention with SERMs.

 When looking at the differences between ERα and ERβ, Activating Function 1 (AF-1) and AF-2 are important.
 Together they play an important part in the interaction with other co-regulatory proteins that control gene transcription.
 AF-1 is located in the amino terminus of the ER and is only 20% homologous in ERα and ERβ.
 On the other hand, AF-2 is very similar in ERα and ERβ, and only one amino acid is different.
 Studies have shown that by switching AF-1 regions in ERα and ERβ, that there are specific differences in transcription activity.
 Generally, SERMs can partially activate engineered genes through ERα by an estrogen receptor element, but not through ERβ.
 Although, raloxifene and the active form of tamoxifen can stimulate AF-1-regulated reporter genes in both ERα and ERβ.